reejalchoudhary/flutter-food-delivery-app/README.md

 # Flutter Food Delivery Application Design

-## This application is not completed yet.
-Currently, I am working on it.
 A small attempt to make an Food delivery app user interface in Flutter for Android and iOS.

 ## FOOD BUY&&DELIVERY APP